augchan42/augchan42.github.io/_posts/2024-02-01-Optimizing RAG on Haystack.md

 5) There are some deficiencies with my approach to incrementally index new information in the local FAISS vector db:

-If a conclusive answer isn't found from the Google search, the response will still get indexed.
-This means that the local FAISS vector still won't have a conclusive answer either, and a Google search would be fired for the same question again.
+If a conclusive answer isn't found from the Google search, the generated response based on the search results will still get indexed.
+This means that the local FAISS vector db still won't have a conclusive answer either, and a Google search would be fired for the same question again.
 Which then indexes another inconclusive answer (as it's generative and slightly different from the previous inconclusive answer).
 Unfortunately, I don't know at indexing time whether the retrieved info from Google will lead to a conclusive answer or not.
 This only happens after the search results are sent to the LLM and thoughts are generated.

 6) Future improvements: